ahlstromcj/seq66/README.md

 Manager; can run headless and on a small computer like the Pi.
 It does not support audio samples, just MIDI.

+__Seq66__ Seq24/Kepler34 on steroids with
-__Seq66__ A major refactoring of Sequencer64/Kepler34/Seq24 with modern C++ and new features.
+modern C++ and new features.
 Linux and Windows users can build this application from source code.
-See the extensive INSTALL file.
+See the extensive INSTALL files.
 Includes a comprehensive PDF user-manual.
+As of this release, employs the __Meson__ build system.

-The current development-in-progress branch is now "Meson".
-The old-style build setup is preserved in branch "Autoconf."
+*The current development-in-progress branch is now "Meson".
+The old-style build setup is preserved in branch "Autoconf."*

 The release includes an installer for the 64-bit Windows version of Seq66.
 Initial work has been done on getting Seq66 to build and run